 Methods to be Used:

-Uptake in the striatum (i.e., caudate and putamen) and background region (e.g., cerebellum or occipital region) is characterized by defining a region-of-interest (ROI).
+Uptake in the striatum (i.e., caudate, anterior putamen and posterior putamen) and background region (e.g., cerebellum or occipital region) is characterized by defining a region-of-interest (ROI).
 The measurand is the specific binding ratio and is determined from the following equation:

 (eq 1)

-where the backgrndROI counts are normalized to the same ROI volume as the striatal ROI (i.e., caudate or putamen).
+where the backgrndROI counts are normalized to the same ROI volume as the striatal ROI (i.e., caudate or anterior putamen or posterior putamen).

 Regions of interests will be drawn on preprocessed images as described below.

+Two volume of interest analysis strategies are described.
+The first method is referred to as the Small ROI approach.
+The second method is referred to as the Large ROI approach.

-On spatial normalized SPECT image volumes the transaxial slice with the highest striatal uptake is identified and the 8 hottest striatal slices around it are averaged to generate a single slice image.
-Regions of interest (ROI) are then placed on the left and right caudate, the left and right putamen, and the occipital cortex (reference tissue).
+The small ROI approach is described as follows.
+On spatial normalized SPECT image volumes the transaxial slice with the highest striatal uptake is identified and the 8 hottest slices around it are averaged to generate a single slice image.
+Regions of interest (ROI) are then placed on the left and right caudate, the left and right putamen, and the occipital cortex (reference tissue), as shown in Figure 3.10.1.
 It should be clear which values belong to which striatal structures.
 This can be done by capturing DICOM coordinates along with ROI values or secondary screen capture of the ROI for identification.
+MRI anatomical images can be used for ROI drawing if they exist.
+ROIs maybe hand drawn or using automated ROI placement tools.
 Count densities for each region are extracted and used to calculate specific binding ratios (SBRs) for each of the striatal regions.
 SBR is calculated as (target region/reference region)-1, as described above in eq 1.

+The Large ROI approach is similar to the Small ROI approach but uses larger volumes of interest (VOIs) and does not separate the putamen into two regions.
+The Large ROI approach is implemented in many commercial software packages (ref, JNuclMed-2013, Soderlund).
+The reconstructed image is spatially normalized to a SPECT template.
+Volumes of interest sampling most of the right and left caudate and putamen are drawn on the image as illustrated in Figure.
+3.10.2.
+Background VOIs are drawn on the occipital cortex, as shown.
+VOIs can be hand drawn or automatically defined over the caudate nucleus and putamen to assess specific tracer binding and over the occipital cortex to assess non-specific binding [ref].
+The striatal specific binding ratios are calculated using equation 1.

 Required characteristics of resulting data: